khoulihan/capture-timelapse/README.md

 ```

 The interval between screenshots, in seconds, can be specified using the `--interval` (`-i` for short) switch.
 The default is 3.
 It is not recommended to go much lower than this, as capturing and saving the screenshots is relatively intensive.

+If a timelapse is being captured in multiple sessions, the image sequence will be continued if the same destination directory is used each time.
+If capturing each session to a different directory is preferable, the `--create-subdirectories` (`-s` for short) switch can be used.
+Each session will then be captured to a numbered subdirectory of the specified destination.